zachswift615/math-quiz-cli/README.md

 # Python Math Quiz
-A timed math quiz in python with a CLI
+A timed math quiz in python with a CLI.

 Each question is timed and once an answer is provided, there is instant feedback as to whether it was right or wrong.